 For sales reps, coaching provides the space needed to address deficiencies in core competencies.
-The process of self-discovery is difficult to achieve in group settings, where some reps may hesitate to publicly share failures or top sellers may dominate the conversation.
-Through coaching, sales reps are given the space needed to explore areas of improvement and the guidance to make meaningful change — and ultimately unlock better performance.
+The process of self-discovery is difficult to achieve in group settings like team meetings, where some reps may hesitate to publicly share failures or top sellers may dominate the conversation.
+Through coaching, sales reps are given the space needed to explore areas of improvement and the guidance to make meaningful change — and ultimately unlock better sales performance.

 For sales managers, the targeted support that coaching provides ensures that no team members slip through the cracks during more general training.
-As a result, sales managers should see better outcomes from their teams, stronger working relationships with their direct reports, and higher retention.
+As a result, sales managers should see better outcomes across the entire sales cycle, stronger working relationships with their direct reports, and higher retention.